yin-penghang/yin-penghang.github.io/_pages/about.md

 Penghang Yin is an Assistant Professor in the [Department of Mathematics and Statistics](https://www.albany.edu/math) at the [State University of New York at Albany](https://www.albany.edu/) and a member of the [machine learning group](https://sites.google.com/view/mlualbany).
 He has broad interests in analytical and computational methods for problems in applied mathematics, especially in signal and image processing, numerical optimization, and efficient deep learning.

-#### I am looking for self-motivated graduate students who are interested in machine learning and data science.
+#### I am looking for self-motivated graduate students.
 Please drop me an email if you are interested.

 **Research in part supported by**